Fall of Agadir: Aftermath

 After taking the city, Muhammad al-Shaykh reinforced its defences.
 The capture of the city was followed by the removal of the Portuguese presence in most of Morocco; the ports of Safi and Azammur were also evacuated by the Portuguese in October 1541.
-Ksar-el-Kebir and Asila were also evacuated in 1550, after the Saadians captured Fez, capital of Wattasid Morocco, in 1549.
+Ksar es-Seghir and Asila were also evacuated in 1550, after the Saadians captured Fez, capital of Wattasid Morocco, in 1549.
 Only Ceuta, Tangier and Mazagan remained in Portuguese hands.
 This considerably reinforced Muhammed al-Shaykh's personal prestige, and opened the way to his conquest of the Moroccan throne.

 Under the Portuguese, Agadir had been an important trading center between Europe and Morocco, particularly for the products of Sus.
 Agadir later continued to develop as a trading base with Europe, receiving European cloth and wheat in exchange for gold and sugarcane.
 At the end of the 17th century, the harbour fell under the rule of the Tazerwalt leaders, who were opposed to the Alaouites.
 When the Alouites gained supremacy in the 18th century, they closed the harbour of Agadir, in favour of the harbour of Essaouira further north.